 Additionally, divorce cannot be granted for at least 30 days after you have notified your spouse of the divorce.
 Therefore, the date of notification is very important.
 There is no automatic divorce in Atlanta.
 If you file for divorce, you can ask the court for the divorce decree after the waiting period has passed.
 This waiting period might be a cooling-off period, a time for possible reconciliation, or a time for you and your spouse to settle other matters before the divorce is final.
 In Atlanta, all child support, child custody, and property division issues must be settled either by agreement of the parties or by trial before the divorce is granted.
 Georgia gives you the right to a jury trial, but you and your spouse can allow a judge to try your case.

 Going through a divorce can be an emotionally trying time, and having an attorney may make dealing with the paperwork, as well as your soon to be ex-spouse, easier.
 An experienced divorce attorney knows where to expect trouble and what to do to protect your interests.
-Contact a local attorney for a free case review to get started.
+Contact a local Georgia divorce lawyer today.

 Contact a qualified attorney.